tetratelabs/zta-demo-2022/README.md

 Access Denied
 ```

-## Deploying to Kubernetes
+## ZTA demo step by step

-To replicate the NIST demo, follow the instructions in the [k8s folder](k8s/).
+If you want to play with the demo, you can follow the step by step guide in the [DEMO.md](DEMO.md) file.